18F/development-guide/project_setup/docker/README.md

 dependencies between those services, and specific values for exposed ports, mount points, etc. Though it feels more complex at first, we recommend using docker-compose even when a single Dockerfile would suffice so that we have a consistent tool across 18F engineering.
+One of the bigger "aha" moments you will encounter is transitioning from thinking of Docker as a VM build script (a la `vagrant`) to thinking of it as a way to configure ("orchestrate") several, single-purpose containers (i.e. microservices).

 ### Base-images